 |3||Yellow soft paraffin||85gm||85gm||85gm|

-Selection and Procurement of Animals: After taking permission for animal studies from Institutional Animals Ethics Committee (IAEC) healthy Albino Rats (XII/VELS/PCOL/25/2000/ CPCSEA/IAEC/08.08.12) were procured.
+Selection and Procurement of Animals: After taking permission for animal studies from the Institutional Animals Ethics Committee (IAEC) healthy Albino Rats (XII/VELS/PCOL/25/2000/ CPCSEA/IAEC/08.08.12) were procured.
 The rats of both sex weighing 150 - 200 gm and 1.5 - 2 kg of Rabbits were selected for the present study.
 They kept in plastic cages and maintained at 24 - 28 ºC.
 All the animals are housed individually with free access to food and water ad libitum.
-They are fed with standard diet and kept in well ventilated animal house.
+They are fed with a standard diet and kept in well-ventilated animal house.
 They also maintained with alternate dark-light cycle of 12 h throughout the studies.
-The animals were closely observed for any infection and if they showed signs of infection they are separated or excluded from the study and replaced.
-The animal experiment is performed accordance with legislation on welfare.
+The animals were closely observed for any infection, and if they showed signs of infection, they are separated or excluded from the study and replaced.
+The animal experiment is performed by the legislation on welfare.

 Evaluation of Wound Healing Activity: 5, 6 For assessment of wound healing activity, excision and incision diabetic wound models were used.

 Excision Wound Model with Diabetes: Overnight fasted animals received freshly prepared alloxan (Sigma Co.
 St Louis, USA) in normal saline intraperitoneally as a single dose of 120 mg/kg body weight.
-Forty-eighty hours after alloxan administration, blood samples were obtained via tail bleeding and blood glucose levels were determined to confirm diabetes.
-The blood glucose level of all the rats checked for diabetic condition was determined.
-After confirming diabetes, the rats were depilated on the back and cutaneous circular wound of 8 mm diameter were inflicted on the pre-shaved sterile dorsal surface of the animal by cutting in each group each animal received four wound.
+Forty-eight hours after alloxan administration, blood samples were obtained via tail bleeding, and blood glucose levels were determined to confirm diabetes.
+The blood glucose level of all the rats checked for the diabetic condition was determined.
+After confirming diabetes, the rats were depilated on the back, and circular cutaneous wound of 8 mm diameter was inflicted on the pre-shaved sterile dorsal surface of the animal by cutting in each group each animal received four wounds.
 Animals were housed individually in metallic cages.
 The wound was left undressed to the open environment.
 Then the treatment was started in the following pattern:

 Group I: control (Simple ointment only).